frdmn/blog.frd.mn/src/posts/2014-10-19_install-nginx-php-fpm-mysql-and-phpmyadmin-on-os-x-mavericks-using-homebrew.md

 ## Enable virtual hosts

-Now we need to symlink the virtual hosts we want to enable into the `sites-enabled` folder:
+Now you need to symlink the virtual hosts that you want to enable into the `sites-enabled` folder:

 ```shell
 ln -sfv /usr/local/etc/nginx/sites-available/default /usr/local/etc/nginx/sites-enabled/default